Mordhau keeps crashing that you can’t even get through a whole match without your game closing to the desktop?

-This is a very annoying issue and you’re certainly not the only one who faces it.
-Many Windows users are reporting this issue.
-But the good news is you can fix it.
-This article gives you 5 methods to try.
+This is a very annoying issue and you’re certainly not alone!
+Many Windows users are reporting it.
+But the good news is that you can fix it.
+Here are 8 solutions to try.

 Try these fixes: